NJIT-Highlander-Racing-Electrical/Enclosures/README.md

 # Enclosures

-## A repository dedicated to the research and design of electrical enclosures
+A repository dedicated to the research and design of electrical enclosures

 ## Features

-There are many features/goals that make a good enclosure
+There are many features/goals that make a good enclosure:

 * Waterproofing - Enclosures should be able to handle splashes from water, mud, and more
 * Heat Resistance - Enclosures should be able to handle exposure to direct sunlight and high temperatures